Dayton.FYI

 Example

 Documenters note drainage complaints at 4 consecutive Five Oaks neighborhood meetings.
-AI flags 11 related 311 reports in the same area over 6 months.
+AI flags 11 related city service requests in the same area over 6 months.
 Research finds the storm sewer was last assessed in 2008.
 A policy brief is published connecting the pattern, quantifying the scope, and presenting options — before the next budget hearing.

 Community Milestones Registry